michaelagylo/michaelagylo.github.io/content/authors/admin/_index.md

 </p>

 <p> I am actively involved in several <b> Equity & Diversity </b> initiatives that aim to address the unequal barriers and risks in fieldwork, academia, and the broader environmental sector, including:
-Member of the Equality and Diversity Working Group (EDWG) for the British Ecological Society (BES); steering Committee member for the Equity and Diversity for all Genders in Ecology (EDGE) Gender Network, BES; and member of the Women in Conservation Canterbury (WCCN) Network
+Member of the Equality and Diversity Working Group (EDWG) for the British Ecological Society (BES); steering Committee member for the Equity and Diversity for all Genders in Ecology Gender Network [(EDGE)](https://www.britishecologicalsociety.org/content/join-the-edge-network/), BES; and member of the Women in Conservation Canterbury (WCCN) Network
 </p>